 The board of directors of our General Partner has a standing special committee, which is comprised of two independent directors, Bill W. Waycaster (chairman) and William F. Kimble.
-The special committee will review specific matters that the board believes may involve conflicts of interest.
+The special committee will review specific matters that the board believes may involve conflicts of interest, including transactions between us and DCP Midstream, LLC or its affiliates.
 The special committee will determine if the resolution of the conflict of interest is fair and reasonable to us, or on grounds no less favorable to us than generally available from unrelated third parties.
-The special committee meets at each quarterly meeting of the board of directors.
+The special committee meets as requested by the board of directors.
 The members of the special committee may not be officers or employees of our General Partner or directors, officers or employees of its affiliates.
 Each of the members of the special committee meet the independence and experience standards established by the NYSE and the Exchange Act.
 Any matters approved by the special committee will be conclusively deemed to be fair and reasonable to us, approved by all of our partners, and not a breach by our General Partner of any duties it may owe us or our unitholders.